 Trust the Universe?

 I get it.
 Traveling by bike is an intentional act of trust.
-When we’re feeling vulnerable out there, perhaps amongst an unfamiliar culture far from home, we need to believe in the basic goodness of humanity or we’ll never relax enough to sleep at night.
+When we’re feeling vulnerable out there, perhaps amongst an unfamiliar culture far from home, we need to believe in the basic goodness of humanity or we’ll never relax enough to fall asleep in our tent at night.
 If we expect people to be honest, perhaps they’ll rise to the occasion.
 Most of the time, this works!
 Gotta love the magic of bike travel.

 So if you find value in trusting, more power to you.
-But then again, you’re probably not here reading this article.
-The following advice is for those who know most people are honest, but still feel more relaxed when we take a few simple precautions to protect our beloved bikes and belongings.
+The following advice is for those who know most people are honest but still feel more relaxed when we take a few simple precautions to protect our beloved bikes and belongings.

 Know Your Location